vpro/jsr107-magnolia/README.md

 In this case in the magnolia cache configuration automaticly a cache 'CinemaUtil-sortedMovies' will appear.

-## Notes
+## Possible cache values
-The cache values may be null and Optional.
+The cache values may be `null` and `Optional`.
 This implementation will arrange that no nulls are stored in the underlying magnolia cache.
-If the value is optional, the value of the optional will be serialized.
+If the value is `Optional`, the value of the `Optional' will be serialized.

+Non serializable values are only possible if the underlying eh-cache is configured not to store to disk.

+## Model classes
-Note: Sadly, [model classes are not instantiated by guice, but by Magnolia itself](https://jira.magnolia-cms.com/browse/MAGNOLIA-6601), so they cannot be proxied by guice.
+Sadly, [model classes are not instantiated by guice, but by Magnolia itself](https://jira.magnolia-cms.com/browse/MAGNOLIA-6601), so they cannot be proxied by guice.

 ##Installation